 "Yes!" she exclaimed, almost relieved that I finally caught on.
 (Poor kid is caught in a bit of a cobbler's-children-have-no-shoes situation, I think.)

-The construction of this pattern is really quite simple because it's based on two hexagons that are folded and seamed to form the front, back and shoulders of this child's crochet cardigan.
-The pattern looks a bit lengthy, but please trust me that once you get the hang of the two types of rows used in this sweater, it's really much simpler than it appears in writing.
+The free pattern looks a bit lengthy, but please trust me that once you get the hang of the two types of rows used in this sweater, it’s really much simpler than it appears in writing.

-Free Crochet Pattern for Girls - Part 1
+The Free XO Child’s Hexagon Cardigan Crochet Pattern – Part 1

 Find Part 2 of the free pattern here.